zapatify/zappynotes/README.md

 # ZappyNotes ⚡📝

-A modern, lightning-fast note-taking application built with Rails 8.
+A modern, lightweight, lightning-fast note-taking application built with Rails 8.
 ZappyNotes provides a clean, intuitive interface for organizing your thoughts with Markdown support, auto-save, and tiered subscription plans.

 ![ZappyNotes Logo](app/assets/images/zappynoteslogo.png)